 The epilogue scene: Blue and Joe are playing around and Joe gets a call from Steve, who then talks through the viewers.
 To say it's heartwarming is an understatement.

-The end of the episode "Blue's News".
+The end of the season 1 finale "Blue's News."
 It turned out that the answer to Blue's Clues was that Mr. Salt and Mrs. Pepper had a baby.
-Steve is about to sing "We Just Figured Out Blue's Clues", when he has a double-take as he realizes that they had a baby, and he quietly sings a shortened version of the song as he goes to see them.
+Steve is about to sing "We Just Figured Out Blue's Clues" when he has a Double Take as he realizes that they had a baby, and he promptly books it to the kitchen while quietly singing a shortened version of the song as he goes to see them.
 The rest of the episode, where Steve, Blue, and the viewers are introduced to Paprika, is too precious for words.

 Later in the series, there's a five-episode story arc dedicated to the birth of Cinnamon (Mr. Salt and Mrs. Pepper's second child, and Paprika's little brother).
 The third episode has the residents of the house celebrating "Mr. Salt and Mrs. Pepper Appreciation Day" to show how much they appreciate them, and they even sing a song about it near the end of the episode.